Terms and Conditions of Financial Aid Awards 2015-2016

 Federal Student Loans: Loans are made directly to students who file a FAFSA as a way to help meet educational costs and are to be repaid with future earnings.
 The information provided here reflects the current status of loan programs.
 New borrowers must complete entrance counseling prior to disbursement to learn about their rights and responsibilities under these federal loan programs.
 The federal student loan entrance counseling requirement is completed online.
 Hartwick will be notified of successful completion of this process.

 Federal Direct Stafford Loan (subsidized): This federal loan is available through the Federal Government.
 The maximum annual loan is $3,500 for freshmen, $4,500 for sophomores, and $5,500 for juniors and seniors.
 During the student's in-school period (prior to the beginning of repayment) and during periods of authorized deferment, the federal government pays the interest on the loan.
 However, during six-month grace period and the the loan repayment period the student assumes the interest charge.
 Applications for these loans are available online.
 There is a guarantee fee of 1.051 percent that is deducted from the loan at the time of disbursement by the lender.

 Federal Perkins Loan: This federal loan is a need-based federal loan administered by Hartwick College.
 Repayment of principal and interest are deferred until the recipient ceases to be enrolled at least half-time in an eligible institution of higher education.
 A nine-month grace period follows cessation of enrollment.
 Interest is then applied at the rate of 5 percent per year on the unpaid balance, and repayment can be for as long as 10 years depending upon the amount borrowed.
 The student completes a master promissory note online; disbursements are credited directly to the student's account.

-Alternative Loan: A private loan that is a student loan and may require a cosigner, usually the parent, and is based on a credit determination of both the student and/or cosigner.
+Alternative Loan: This private loan that is a student loan and may require a cosigner, usually the parent, and is based on a credit determination of both the student and/or cosigner.
 No payments are required while the student is enrolled at least half-time.
 After completion of a promissory note and approval, disbursement is made directly to the institution and credited to the student's account.
 Interest is competitive and variable and begins to accrue at disbursement.